 Shuffle the deck and deal out a row of five cards.
 (If one of those cards has the "deal out a sixth card" instruction, deal out a sixth card.)

-Players then race to think of a word where each letter of the word obeys the constraint on the card in the corresponding position, with asterisks allowing any letter.
+Players then race to think of a word where each letter obeys the constraint on the card in the corresponding position, with asterisks allowing any letter.

 This requires a word that starts with E, T, A, O, I or N; whose third letter only appears once; and whose fifth letter is alphabetically later than its fourth.
 The second and fourth letters can be any letter, and the word must have five letters in all.